hazelcast/hazelcast-jet/site/docs/design-docs/005-cdc-sources.md

 ## Serialization

-The helper classes defined in `cdc-debezium`, such as `ChangeEvent` and its innards are data objects that need to travel around in Jet clusters.
+The helper classes defined in `cdc-debezium`, such as `ChangeRecord` and its innards are data objects that need to travel around in Jet clusters.
 For that they need to be serializable.
 Among the [serialization options available in